 The Isle of Arran lies to the west of Glasgow in the Firth of Clyde which makes it one of the easiest west coast islands to get to, and yet it’s large enough that you can journey out to its extremities and really feel like you’re completely isolated from the rest of civilisation.

-Getting to Arran is easy thanks to the ferries operated by CalMac that sail out of Tarbert, Claonaig, Ardrossan and Campbeltown, with the Claonaig ferry crossing taking a mere 30 minutes.
-However, most visitors coming in from the Scottish mainland will most likely choose to take the crossing from Ardrossan, which sails into Arran’s main town of Brodick in around an hour.
+Getting to Arran is easy thanks to the ferries operated by CalMac that sail out of Tarbert, Claonaig, Ardrossan and Campbeltown, with the Claonaig ferry crossing taking a mere 30 minutes to sail to Lochranza.
+However, most visitors coming in from the Scottish mainland will most likely choose to take the crossing from Ardrossan, which sails into Arran’s main village of Brodick in around an hour.

-Adventure-sports enthusiasts are well catered for with outdoor activities including gorge walking, rock climbing, sea kayaking and canyoneering, while photographers can get their shutter fingers going with the ever-changing coastlines and awe-inspiring mountain ranges.
+Adventure-sports enthusiasts are well catered for with outdoor activities including gorge walking, rock climbing, sea kayaking and canyoneering, while photographers can get their shutter fingers going crazy with the ever-changing coastlines, awe-inspiring mountain ranges and a grand castle.
 Arran is an island that really has got a little bit of everything.

 Inveraray – Loch Fyne

 Loch Fyne is situated on the Cowal Peninsula on Scotland’s south-west coast where it has earned a reputation for being a bit of a hidden gem.
 The loch is renowned for its seafood and hand-caught oysters and offers picturesque views from many of the eateries that serve up fresh seafood from its waters.

 There’s a lot to like about this loch even before you visit the nearby Inveraray Castle, so if you fancy a weekend break away from Scotland’s cities try this picturesque part of the country instead.